-FR On 12 December 2017, the Commission renewed the EU approval of glyphosate for 5 years, following a favourable vote by a qualified majority of Member States.
-FR This means that glyphosate can be used in the EU as an ingredient (active substance) in Plant Protection Products (PPPs) until 15 December 2022.
-FR However, each plant protection product needs to be authorised by the competent authorities within EU countries following an evaluation of their safety.
-FR Plant protection products are more commonly called pesticides or herbicides.
+On 12 December 2017, the Commission renewed the EU approval of glyphosate for 5 years, following a favourable vote by a qualified majority of Member States.
+This means that glyphosate can be used in the EU as an active substance in Plant Protection Products (PPPs) until 15 December 2022.
+However, each plant protection product needs to be authorised by the competent authorities within EU countries following an evaluation of their safety.
+Plant protection products are also called pesticides.